WeiJian123-tech/DawnTrades/README.md

 * Clean, simple, easy to understand User Interface (U.I.)

 * Fast - Trades today happen between milliseconds to nanoseconds.
-  - Should speed be balanced by accuracy or should speed be prioritized over accuracy?
+  - Should speed be balanced by accuracy, or should speed be prioritized over accuracy?

 Extra features that could be added: